SafiUllahAshfaq/interviews-learning/README.md

 - HTTP PUT vs POST vs PATCH?
 - What is 1+N problem?
 - What is double spending?
 How to avoid it?
+- When you shipped a feature with minimal or ideally no bugs?
+- When you shipped a feature and some bugs popped up, how do you recover from that situation?
+- What is double spending?

 ## Designing / Architecture